 The owner of the Wilmington shop declined to comment last week to The Associated Press, but in news media interviews he has said he contacted the FBI through an intermediary and provided agents with a copy of the hard drive’s contents.

 ARE THE NEW EMAILS AUTHENTIC?

-The Biden campaign didn’t address that issue Wednesday, but Hunter Biden’s lawyer, George Mesires, said in a statement to the AP that “we have no idea where this came from, and certainly cannot credit anything that Rudy Giuliani provided to the NY Post.”
-He added that “what I do know for certain is that this purported meeting never happened.”
+Hunter Biden himself has not spoken publicly in the last week, including to confirm whether or not the laptop is his.
+The Biden campaign has also not addressed that question, though a lawyer for Hunter Biden, George Mesires, said in a statement last week that “we have no idea where this came from, and certainly cannot credit anything that Rudy Giuliani provided to the NY Post.”

 IF AUTHENTIC, ARE THESE EMAILS DAMAGING TO BIDEN?